Nanthiya

 Biography

-Dr. Nanthiya Sujijantarat is a fellowship-trained neurosurgeon specializing in endovascular treatment of cerebrovascular disorders.
-She completed her neurosurgery residency at Yale-New Haven Hospital, including a two-year enfolded neuroendovascular fellowship, and went on to complete a post-graduate neuroendovascular fellowship at Massachusetts General Hospital, Harvard Medical School.
-Her clinical expertise encompasses ischemic and hemorrhagic stroke, brain aneurysms, arteriovenous malformations (AVMs) and dural arteriovenous fistulas (dAVFs) of the brain and spine, head and neck embolization, tumor embolization, embolization of chronic subdural hematomas, and carotid stenosis management through carotid endarterectomy (CEA), carotid stenting, and transcarotid artery revascularization (TCAR).
+Dr. Nanthiya Sujijantarat ("Dr. Nan") is a fellowship-trained neurosurgeon specializing in the treatment of cerebrovascular disorders.
+She completed her neurosurgery residency at Yale–New Haven Hospital, including a two-year enfolded neuroendovascular fellowship, followed by a post-graduate neuroendovascular fellowship at Massachusetts General Hospital, Harvard Medical School.
+Her clinical expertise encompasses ischemic and hemorrhagic strokes, intracranial aneurysms, arteriovenous malformations (AVM) and dural arteriovenous fistulas (dAVF) of the brain and spine, head and neck embolization, tumor embolization, middle meningeal artery (MMA) embolization for subdural hematomas, and carotid stenosis management through carotid endarterectomy (CEA), stenting, and transcarotid artery revascularization (TCAR).